Current Legislation: 2025

 This swath of bills, whose proponents call them so-called “Parental Bills of Rights,” attempt to infringe on the safety and privacy of LGBTQ+ young people, deprive all students of a diverse, inclusive education, and take away parents’ rights to protect their own children’s freedom to learn.

 They differ slightly but all really amount to an anti-LGBTQ “wish list” of limits on LGBTQ+ young people and their families, prioritizing the rights of some parents over others.
-The provisions in these bills would censor curriculum, block students’ freedom to learn, force school staff to “out” LGBTQ+ students to parents, interfere with young people’s access to life-saving medical care, and endanger the livelihood of all South Carolina students.
+The provisions in these bills would censor curriculum, block students’ freedom to learn, interfere with young people’s access to life-saving medical care, and endanger the livelihood of all South Carolina students.

 Anti-Transgender Bathroom Bans

-These bills would restrict transgender South Carolinians’ ability to use the restroom with dignity.
-H4535 would prohibit transgender people from using multi-stall restrooms in many public spaces, including buildings owned and operated by the state, places of higher education, and correctional institutions.
-H.4538 would apply to public school restrooms.
+These bills would restrict transgender South Carolinians’ ability to use the restroom with dignity, including prohibiting transgender people from using multi-stall restrooms in many public spaces, such as buildings owned and operated by the state, places of higher education, and correctional institutions.
+One bill would apply to public school restrooms.
 Both are egregious attempts to erase transgender people and ensure that transgender people cannot live with dignity or move around in public spaces.

 Broad Anti-LGBTQ “License to Discriminate”